KissLog-net/KissLog.Documentation/source/getting-started/console-apps.rst

 For Console applications, you need to create and flush the ILogger manually.

-This can be achieved by using a **try-catch-finally** block, which simulates the BEGIN / END of a method.
+This can be achieved by using a **try-catch-finally** block, which simulates the BEGIN and the END of a method.

 .. code-block:: c#
     :linenos: